-Eads' title, "Engineer in Chief", is misleading.
-His role would today be described as "project manager" or perhaps "project architect".
+Eads' title, "Engineer in Chief," is misleading.
+His role in the design was closer to that of an architect.
 He established the general configuration of his bridge, largely in response to aesthetic criteria, then relied on his professional staff to figure out how to make it work.
-This collaboration produced an unusually graceful and expressive structure; an example of what David Billington, in his book The Tower and the Bridge, terms “Structural Art”[1] but the aesthetic payoff had a price.[2]
+This collaboration produced an unusually graceful and expressive structure, an example of what David Billington, in his book The Tower and the Bridge,[1] terms “Structural Art."

 The Eads Bridge is called..."a model of aesthetic design."
 An unprecedented amount of labor and time, in the St. Louis office, was spent in merely "proportioning" it.
 The structure would have been just as serviceable if the three arches had been of equal length, if the center arch and the adjoining ends of the side arches had been on a level with the bearings at the abutments, if the grades of the railroad and roadway floors had not been built to the exact lines of parabolas...